 It doesn’t seem like much of a big deal but when you use cruise control on a regular basis, particularly when commuting often and in busy and flowing traffic, basic systems can get very frustrating as you’re always pushed to the back of the pack.
 This system is able to keep up with traffic while safely regulating your set distance and speed.

 To help with handling, the 2.0i-S specifically comes with active torque vectoring while all other trim levels miss out.
-We’re not sure why this is given the overall high concentration of safety gear for the Impreza in general.
+We’re not sure why this is.
+It should be for the entire range.
 It works by automatically applying individual wheel braking to assist in pivoting the car around corners.

 The Impreza continues as one of the front runners in the handling department in our opinion.
 It’s obviously not as exhilarating as some of the more serious flagship variants which seem to have spawned a new segment known as the ‘warm hatch’, however, with MacPherson struts at the front and a double wishbone setup at the rear with coilover dampers, it’s as serious as it gets.
 All-wheel drive also adds unyielding control and confidence.